cscorley/dissertation/chapters/2_related/1_tr_general.md

 \label{eq:hellinger}
 \end{equation}

-where P and Q are probability distributions, making this a good measure to use with topic models since topic models return topic-probability distributions for documents of interest.
+where P and Q are probability distributions.

 ####  Kullback-Leibler divergence